J0vid/Colormesh/README.md

 The output of the function is a list having two elements.
 The "target" element of the list is the landmark coordinate data for the consensus shape generated by the function.
 The names given to the unwarped images appear as the 2nd list element.
 The resulting unwarped images are written to the directory given by the user and specimens.
 When image files are opened, specimens will now have the same shape.
 Some black areas near the edges of the images are expected as they are part of the unwarping process.

-## All image processing was completed entire outside the Colormesh environment
+## Option 2) Importing images that were unwartped to a consensus shape outside the Colormesh environment
 Colormesh can be used to sample color from consensus shaped images even if the entirity of image processing has occured externally.
 When generating the consensus images externally, you will then need to provide some of the required information to Colormesh by simply importing what is needed.
 This includes:
      1. The two CSV files described above.
 However, the image information CSV should have the unique names of the unwarped images as the 2nd column of the CSV file.